Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 19 times

 AzerTAg.az

 Azerbaijan`s Defense Ministry has said the Armenian armed forces continue to violate the ceasefire regime.
-“Military units of the armed forces of Armenia violated ceasefire 19 times throughout the day in various direction of the front,” the ministry said in a statement.
+“Military units of the armed forces of Armenia violated ceasefire 19 times throughout the day in various direction of the front, using large-caliber machine guns and sniper rifles,” the ministry said in a statement.

-“The positions of the Azerbaijani Army were also fired from positions of Armenian military units located near the occupied Chilaburt village of Tartar region, Taghibayli, Kangarli, Marzili villages of Aghdam region, Garvand, Kurdlar villages of Fuzuli region, Mehdili village of Jabrayil, as well as from positions located on nameless hills in Goranboy and Tartar regions,” the ministry added.
+“The positions of the Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt village of Tartar region, Javahirli, Marzili villages of Aghdam region, Garakhanbayli village of Fuzuli region, as well as from positions located on nameless hills in Tartar region,” the ministry added.

 Text contains orthographic mistake